-Triggers tell SiteSpect when to make a change: to display a Variation, to measure a Metric, or to show a Site Variation, for example.
-Within campaigns triggers also define when a users has viewed an experiment and should therefore be counted within the campaigns analytics.
+Triggers tell SiteSpect when to make a change: to display a Variation, to measure a Metric or to show a Site Variation, for example.
+Within campaigns, triggers also define when a user has viewed an experiment and should therefore be counted within the campaigns analytics.
 While the default position for counting users is via campaign triggers this can be deactivated or modified in favor of a counting metric.

 Triggers describe specific conditions such as a URL, a geographical location, or a previously defined Page Category.
-When a visitor comes to your website in the course of a running Campaign, SiteSpect evaluates qualities about the visitor and visit and compares them with Triggers you have specified.
+When a visitor comes to your website in the course of a running Campaign, SiteSpect evaluates qualities about the visitor/visit and compares them with the Triggers you have specified.
 When the visit matches the defined Triggers, SiteSpect takes action.
 That action depends on where the Trigger is defined:

 - Variations defined in the Campaign Builder – When a visit matches specifications defined in the Triggers for a Variation, SiteSpect displays the Variation.

 - Metrics – When a visit matches specifications defined in the Triggers for a Metric, the Metric is triggered.